Dermatosis Papulosa Nigra

 - Painless and non-itchy

-- Uncertainty about whether spots are DPN or another condition
+- Uncertainty about whether the spots are DPN or another growth, given how similar several of them look

 - Genetic predisposition (often runs in families)